Paulinho Guará

-Paulo Roberto Chamon de Castilho, known as Paulinho Guará (born 29 August 1979) is a Brazilian football player who currently is playing manager for Democrata.
+Paulo Roberto Chamon de Castilho, known as Paulinho Guará (born 29 August 1979) is a Brazilian football coach and a former player who is the manager of Valério.

 Career

 Paulo signed for Hammarby IF on a four-year contract from Örgryte IS during the 2005 season (2005-08-19).
 He played for Örgryte IS from 2002 to 2005.
 In summer of 2008, he was loaned to Korean team Busan I'Park for one season.
 He then signed a contract with Busan I'Park.
 At 19 May 2010, Örebro SK loaned Paulinho for the rest of the 2010 season.
 On 9 February 2011 it was announced that he had signed with Hammarby for one year.
 Following a one-year stint with Hammarby, he joined the Portuguese second division, Liga de Honra side Naval in January 2012.

 2015 Paulinho plays for Tigres do Brasil, a smaller club from Rio de Janeiro.